 If there was sparring among council candidates, it was probably felt most in the District 2 race, where Jackson was critical of Brand.
 He argued the councilman's role advocating for Measure A - the controversial power plant rezoning measure on Tuesday's ballot - was taking away from other issues of importance to residents.

-Brand shot back that Jackson raised money from outside interests and smeared him in
+Brand shot back that Jackson raised money from outside interests and smeared him in negative mailers.

 In District 4, where Councilman Steve Diels is termed out, voters will see yet another runoff.